purpleb3ar/prpo/README.md

 Share the invite link or join an existing public puzzle by pressing the `Play` button next to the desired puzzle.

+You will be able to see your friends usernames as they solve the puzzle with you.

 ---

 ## Architecture